Why do my site pages keep getting deindexed?

 However, there are instances where they are used sneakily to deceive readers or even Google.
 Some examples of such tactics include:

-• Positioning text off-screen using CSS, making it inaccessible to visitors.
+- Positioning text off-screen using CSS makes it inaccessible to visitors.

-• Displaying white text on a white background to effectively conceal the content.
+- Displaying white text on a white background effectively conceals the content.

 While innocent instances of hidden text might require adjustments to regain Google’s trust, engaging in deceptive practices is a surefire way to get your website deindexed.